 |Years active||2009 February to present|

-Charles Manyuchi is a Zimbabwean professional boxer who is the reigning World Boxing Council champion and one of the most talented boxing icons to have been produced in Zimbabwe.
-He is also the reigning Sportsperson of the Year after having won the award in recognition to his exploits during 2014.
+Charles Manyuchi is a Zimbabwean professional boxer who is a former World Boxing Council champion and one of the most talented boxing icons to have been produced in Zimbabwe.
+He also won the Sportsperson of the Year after having won the award in recognition to his exploits during 2014.